roxyshiran/Roksanashiran.github.io/README.md

 Dedicated and detail-oriented professional with a demonstrated history of fostering cross-functional collaboration and adeptly navigating complex scenarios.
 As a Canadian, I possess exceptional communication skills and a keen aptitude for acquiring new languages.

 # 👩🏽‍🏫 Education
-- University of Bern                                                                   2023 – Pre   CH
+- University of Bern                                                                   2023 – Pre
 PhD.
 Health Science Human

-- University of Islamic Azad of Karaj                                                2011 – 2014 IR
+- University of Islamic Azad of Karaj                                                2011 – 2014
 MA.
 Sports Science

-- University of Islamic Azad of Shoushtar                               2009 – 2011 IR
+- University of Islamic Azad of Shoushtar                               2009 – 2011
 Bachelor.
 Sports Science

-- MBA in management                                                                           2024 IN
+- MBA in management                                                                           2024
 IIMA – IIM Ahmedabad
 ## 👩🏽‍💻 Work Experience